 3. Assess Environmental and Code Requirements

-A professional remodeler should be able to answer all of these questions, and more, and give you cost-effective solutions to fixing any problems before your project is underway.
-Remember, if you are planning to have a bedroom in your new basement, there must be a window for easy egress in case of emergency, as shown below.
+A professional remodeler should be able to answer all of your questions, inform you of any potential issues and give you cost-effective solutions to fixing any problems before your project is underway.

 4. Visualize The Space You Need